 The estimated annual cost for the Enterprise version of Jira Align starts around $46,000.
 For teams of 100, the annual estimated rate is roughly $150,000 per year.

 Jira Align is not for everyone.
 If you’re seeking a basic project management tool, look elsewhere.
 This is an advanced solution for enterprise agile planning.

-Jira Core is a project management solution designed for traditional business use.
-This is essentially Jira’s way to target users other than software developers.
+Jira Core is a project management solution made for traditional business use.
+It’s essentially Jira’s way to target users other than software developers.

 The software centers around project workflows used to define processes and allow teams to track tasks.
 Teams will benefit from basic Kanban-style boards to visually track the progress of tasks and projects.